jstolarek/skye-dsh/doc/roadmap.md

 Open questions, ideas, further steps and other TODOs
 ====================================================

+  * Figure out how to track lineage.
+I think there are two challenges here.
+    Firstly, lineage is attached to whole rows rather than to a values within a row.
+Secondly, it needs to be propagated correcly and this might not be trivial, especially in the presence of aggregation.

+  * At the moment where-provenance abstracts the key.
+Can we abstract over the whole where-provenance representation?
+One idea would be to provide a function that constructs provenance values based on some input, eg. table name and the row itself.
+This function would have to be called explicitly in the rewritten query, I think.

+  * Implicit where-provenance transformation that DSH now performs under the hood seems to be a special case of the view transformation problem, ie. having a view that differs from the actual underlying table.
+Can we come up with a more general solution to this and only have where-provenance transformation as an instance of that general approach?

   * **Benchmark DSH:** in the where-provenance paper there are some benchmarks.
     It would be nice to re-do them in DSH and perhaps compare them to Links.
     This is potentially time consuming, so a good idea would be start with some